mike632t/x11-calc/x11-calc-todo.md

 - [ ] Add logic for a  separate 'PIK chip' and move printer code.

-- [x] Finish debugging HP10 instruction set.

-- [ ] Add a graphical printer display to the HP10.
+- [ ] A graphical representation of the switch states.

-- [x] Implement  different styles of digit (to allow for different  decimal point positions, and number of segments etc).

 - [ ] Better segregation of common code (switch, label and keyboard).